 Collectively, along with characters such as that of a henchwoman, raver, courtesan, martial arts master, troubled mother and burlesque dancer, that very depth and scope she has earned, in part, hails from playing roles normally meant for men (i.e., special-ops soldier, enigmatic minimalist vengeful swordswoman, international undercover special agent, lieutenant).

 As well as, working internationally on Star World Asia's longest-running reality competition television show, The Apartment on Netflix.

 On social media, she maintains a fan following via Instagram at @themarychristinabrown with posts that gravitate audiences, aiming to not only interact, but to motivate as well as inspire.

 More than the average face, set of legs, and perfunctory memes popular in today's societal currents, Mary Christina is as real as real gets and the quintessential sum of her life story.
 She's far from intangible and materialistic in her day-to-day life with a proven acumen for health and concerns for today's important issues, valuing insight in all things healthy for one's own growth on a spiritual and humanistic level.

 She's a mother, an animal lover, a daughter, a friend and confidant to a deserving few, and a progressive, motivational figure to many.
 Her craft is further amplified by all aforementioned, having attained an array of values and qualities that deem her vital to any director or showrunner in search of a diverse, professional, mature, and organic performer - all of which she provenly, and continually demonstrates time and again.

-Mary Christina Brown is living bi-coastal in the bustling concrete jungle of downtown Los Angeles and in the lower east side of Manhattan, where she practices yoga, dance, voice, fight choreography, and trains in an increasing repertoire of martial arts styles, and enjoys horseback riding, hiking, and mountain biking (downhill, trail riding, & cross-country) in the great outdoors, and SpeedBoard riding on new ESK8 adventures.
+Mary Christina Brown is living in the bustling concrete jungle of downtown Los Angeles, where she practices yoga, dance, voice, fight choreography, and trains in an increasing repertoire of martial art styles.
+She enjoys horseback riding, hiking, and mountain biking (downhill, trail riding, & cross-country) in the great outdoors, and ESK8ing on new adventures.